Our Current House

 Here’s the room now that we painted all the blue trim, laid new hardwood floors, and hung some curtains.
 We also painted the walls and the ceiling (along with Clara’s closet), made a canopy for over her bed, and added crown molding.
-And our most recent addition to the room were some colorful painted raindrops along with a playful pink closet door thanks (to Clara’s “designer input”) and a wall of fun for her to interact with.
+Then we added some colorful painted raindrops along with a playful pink closet door and a wall of fun for her to interact with.
 We also adapted an old dining room chandelier.

 - Teddy’s Nursery -

 This room started out with more old carpet and mauve trim and doors.

 Here it is now that we painted all the pink trim, laid new hardwood floors, got a rug, added built-ins, tackled some baby bedding, hung extra thick crown molding, filled up the built-ins, added a cabinet for open storage / diaper changes, made a mobile, painted the closet door & hung art, added a few last touches, made a T-wall for behind Teddy’s crib, and converted a lamp into a ceiling fixture.

 - The Guest Bedroom / Craft Room -

 This was another room with dingy cream trim and old carpeting like our master bedroom.

 Once again we painted all the trim, laid new hardwood floors, and plopped down our furniture.
 Then we hung the curtains from our last house’s dining room and painted the walls and hung some art and a yard sale mirror that we had on hand.
 Then we switched that mirror for this one from HomeGoods (the old one ended up in the half bathroom downstairs).
-Next we’d love to add crown molding, upgrade to a more substantial headboard, and get an overhead light among a few other switches as we go.
+Next we’d love to add crown molding, upgrade to a more substantial headboard, and get an overhead light.

 - The Hall Bathroom -